BeauPrime/BeauRoutine/README.md

 }
 ```

-There is a similar frame delay when exiting a nested coroutine.
-This can be avoided by yielding ``Routine.Command.BreakAndResume`` instead of letting your coroutine exit normally.
-This will immediately exit the coroutine and resume execution on the coroutine that yielded into it.
+You can also avoid the one frame delay when exiting a nested coroutine by yielding ``Routine.Command.BreakAndResume`` instead of letting your coroutine exit normally.

 ```csharp
 IEnumerator RootCoroutine()